 The Harpers are furious.
 Elminster is one of their oldest, dearest friends, and a valued, even revered ally.
-They will want to see his slayers die - but they will insist on a trial, as the "right thing" to do.

-The folk of Shadowdale, including the Knights of Myth Drannor, will simply want to slaughter any PCs who were in the Temple, unless the PCs can prove their innocence by some means.
+They will want to see his slayers die-but they will insist on a trial, as the "right thing" to do the Temple, unless the PCs can prove their innocence by some means.
 This is unlikely, though, as magic is too unstable to be trusted as evidence, and the facts seem to show irrefutably that the PCs killed the sage of Shadowdale.